 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the City will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 The California Government Code and the City's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision for deposits.
 The California Government Code requires California banks and savings and loan associations to secure the City's deposits not covered by federal deposit insurance by pledging authorized securities as collateral.
 The market value of pledged securities must equal at least 110 percent of the City's deposits.
 The collateral must be held at the pledging bank's trust department or another bank, acting as the pledging bank's agent, in the City's name.
 The investment policy states that mortgage-backed collateral will not be accepted.
-At June 30, 2018 and 2017, all of the banks with funds deposited by the Treasurer secure those deposits with sufficient collateral.
-The following table shows the maturity of the City's pooled investments by duration:
+At June 30, 2019 and 2018, all of the banks with funds deposited by the Treasurer secure those deposits with sufficient collateral.
+The following table shows the maturity of the City's pooled investments:

-Investment maturities (in months)
+- Investment maturities (in months)

 Under 1 1-6 6-12 12-60

+FY 2019 17.4% 22.2% 16.3% 44.1%

 FY 2018 14.3% 22.1% 18.5% 45.1%

-FY 2017 20.1% 21.2% 18.0% 40.7%

-At June 30, 2018 and 2017, the City's pooled investments have a weighted average maturity of 1.29 years.
+At June 30, 2019 and 2018, the City's pooled investments have a weighted average maturity of 1.28 years and 1.29 years, respectively.

-Notes to Financial Statements For the Years Ended June 30, 2018 and 2017
+Notes to Financial Statements For the Years Ended June 30, 2019 and 2018